yapdiangcokrissia/YapDegenTokenV2/README.md

 - Minting: The owner can mint new tokens.
 - Burning: Users can burn their own tokens.
 - Redeeming: Users can redeem tokens for in-game items from the store.
+- Check Balance: Users can check the balance of a specific address
+- Transfering: Can transfer tokens to a specific address.
 - Store Management: The owner can add or remove items from the in-game store.

 ## Dependencies